Adair ransomware removal instructions

 What is Adair?

-Adair is a part of Phobos ransomware family.
-Like most programs of this type, Adair encrypts files, changes their filenames and provides victims with instructions on how to contact its developers.
-This ransomware renames every file by adding victim's ID, email address of its developers and appending the ".Adair" extension to their filenames.
-For example, it renames "1.jpg" to "1.jpg.id[1E857D00-2261].[email@example.com].Adair", and so on.
-It also provides two ransom notes: one in a text file named "info.txt" and another one in a pop-up window which gets launched through "info.hta" file.
+Adair is part of the Phobos ransomware family.
+Like most programs of this type, Adair encrypts files, changes filenames and provides victims with instructions about how to contact the developers.
+This ransomware renames each file by adding the victim's ID, developers's email address and appending the ".Adair" extension to filenames.
+For example, it renames "1.jpg" to a filename similar to "1.jpg.id[1E857D00-2261].[email@example.com].Adair", and so on.
+It also provides two ransom message: one in a text file named "info.txt" and the other in a pop-up window, which is launched through the "info.hta" file.
 Other variants of this ransomware use the ".[firstname.lastname@example.org].Adair" extension for encrypted files.

-Victims are informed that Adair ransomware encrypted all files and they can be recovered with a decryption tool that can be purchased from its developers.
-In order to get instructions on how to pay a ransom victims have to contact these cyber criminals via email (firstname.lastname@example.org or email@example.com), or Jabber client (firstname.lastname@example.org).
-It is stated that price of a decryption tool depends on how fast victims will contact them.
-Before paying they can send up to 5 files that should be decrypted for free.
-Typically, cyber criminals offer free decryption to prove that they have a tool (and/or key) that can decrypt victim's files.
-Unfortunately, most of the times cyber criminals behind a particular ransomware are the only ones who can provide a tool that can decrypt files encrypted by their ransomware.
-That is the case with Adair as well - there are no free tools that could be capable of decrypting files that were encrypted by it.
-Typically, ransomware-type programs are designed to encrypt files with strong encryption algorithms that are impossible to 'crack' so that victims would have no other choice but to purchase a decryption tools from cyber criminals.
-Only victims who have a backup of their data can recover files for free.
-It is worth mentioning that files remain encrypted even after uninstallation of ransomware, its removal only prevents if from causing further encryptions.
-Another important thing to mention is that cyber criminals should not be trusted (they should not be paid).
-Quite often they do not send a decryption tool (and/or key) even for victims who paid them a ransom.
+Victims are informed that Adair ransomware has encrypted all files and they can be recovered with a decryption tool, which can be purchased from the developers.
+To get instructions about how to pay the ransom, victims must contact these cyber criminals via email (email@example.com or firstname.lastname@example.org), or Jabber client (email@example.com).
+It is stated that the cost of a decryption tool depends on how quickly victims make contact.
+Before paying, users are permitted send up to five files, which will be decrypted free of charge.
+Typically, cyber criminals offer this 'free decryption' to prove that they have tools/keys that can decrypt files.
+Unfortunately, only the cyber criminals behind ransomware can provide tools to decrypt files compromised by their ransomware.
+This is also the case with Adair - there are no free tools capable of file decryption for this ransomware.
+Typically, ransomware-type programs encrypt files with strong encryption algorithms that are impossible to 'crack'.
+Therefore, many victims are tempted to purchase decryption tools from cyber criminals.
+Only victims who have a backup of their data can recover their files free of charge.
+Files remain encrypted even after removal of the ransomware - removal simply prevents it from causing further encryption.
+Note that cyber criminals should never be trusted or paid - they send no decryption tools/keys even after victims pay the ransoms.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Adair is similar to many other programs of this type.
-Here are some examples: Jenkins, Afrodita and Kangaroo.
-In most cases they are designed to encrypt files and so that victims could not access them without having to pay a ransom.
-The two main differences usually are price of a decryption tool and/or key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses for encryption.
-Unfortunately, in most cases it is impossible to decrypt files without using tools that can be provided only by cyber criminals, unless ransomware is not finished (contains bugs, flaws, and other vulnerabilities).
-That is why it is so important to always have data backed up and keep it on a remote server and/or unplugged storage device.
-In most cases having a backup of data is the only way to recover files without losing money and risking to become victim of a scam.
+Some examples include Jenkins, Afrodita and Kangaroo.
+In most cases, they are designed to encrypt files so that victims are unable to access them without paying a ransom.
+Main differences are cost of decryption tool/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses for encryption.
+In most cases, it is impossible to decrypt files without using tools that can only be provided by cyber criminals, unless the ransomware is not finished (contains bugs, flaws, and other vulnerabilities).
+Therefore, maintain data backups on a remote server and/or unplugged storage device.
+In most cases, having a backup is the only way to recover files without risk of losing money and becoming the victim of a scam.

 How did ransomware infect my computer?